sngular/kloadgen/docs/producer-configuration.md

 - **send.buffer.bytes**: the size of the TCP send buffer (SO_SNDBUF) to use when sending data.
 If the value is _-1_, the OS default will be used.
 The default value is _131072_.
 - **receive.buffer.bytes**: the size of the TCP receive buffer (SO_RCVBUF) to use when reading data.
 If the value is _-1_, the OS default will be used.
 The default value is _32768_.
 - **security.protocol**: Kafka producer protocol.
 Valid values are: PLAINTEXT/SSL/SASL_PLAINTEXT/SASL_SSL.
 The default value is _PLAINTEXT_.
 - **kerberos.auth.enabled**: establishes whether the Kerberos authorization is enabled or disabled.
-If it is disabled, the next two properties will be ignored.
+If it is disabled, the two following properties will be ignored.
 The default value is _NO_.
 - **java.security.krb5.conf**: location of the krb5.conf file for the Kerberos server.
 - **sasl.kerberos.service.name**: Kafka Kerberos service name.
 The default value is _kafka_.
 - **jaas.enabled**: establishes whether JAAS is enabled or disabled.
 The default value is _NO_.